Graeme Davies: Career

-In 1962 Davies moved to the University of Cambridge, and subsequently became a Fellow and Dean of St Catharine's College, Cambridge, obtaining an MA and ScD.
+Davies taught metallurgy at the University of Auckland (1960–1962), the University of Cambridge (1964–1977) and the University of Sheffield (1978–1986) where he was Professor of Metallurgy.

-Davies taught metallurgy at the University of Auckland (1964–1966), the University of Cambridge (1966–1977) and the University of Sheffield (1978–1986) where he was Professor of Metallurgy.
+He moved in 1962 to the Department of Materials Science and Metallurgy, University of Cambridge, initially as a TI Research Fellow.
+He was made a Demonstrator in 1964 and a Lecturer in 1966.
+Some details of his time in the Department are provided in a book covering its history.
+He also became a Fellow of St Catharine's College, Cambridge, serving as Dean and as a Tutor.

-Davies served as Chief Executive of the Universities Funding Council (UFC), and also of the Polytechnic and Colleges Funding Council (PCFC), and then of their successor, the Higher Education Funding Council for England (HEFCE).
+Davies became Chief Executive of the Universities Funding Council (UFC), and also of the Polytechnic and Colleges Funding Council (PCFC), and then of their successor, the Higher Education Funding Council for England (HEFCE).
 He was also a Fellow of the Royal Academy of Engineering and a Fellow of the Royal Society of Edinburgh and an Honorary Fellow of the Royal Society of New Zealand, the Royal Veterinary College, the UCL School of Pharmacy, Trinity Laban Conservatoire of Music and Dance, St George's, University of London, the Royal College of Physicians and Surgeons of Glasgow and the Chartered Institute of Procurement & Supply.
 He was awarded Honorary Doctorates by thirteen universities.

 Davies became an Honorary Fellow of St Catharine's College, Cambridge in 1989.
 Davies also served as the Chairman of Universities Superannuation Scheme (USS), Ltd. He also held roles including Emeritus Vice Chancellor of the University of London; Chairman of the British University Vietnam, the Foundation for Liver Research, Governor of the University of Lincoln, of Taylor's University, of the British Institute of Technology and E-commerce, and Trustee of Regent's University London.

 Davies was Member of the Council of the Worshipful Company of Ironmongers, and was Master from 2005 to 2006.
 He was also the Chairman of the NZ-UK Link Foundation and the Council for the Central Laboratory of the Research Councils, and a Governor of the University of Hertfordshire, of the University of Seychelles, and of Shrewsbury School.
 For five years he served as a Member of the Public Interest Body of Pricewaterhouse Coopers.

 Davies was knighted in 1996 New Year Honours for services to the Higher Education Funding Council for England.
 He died at his home on 30 August 2022, at the age of 85.